shirish93/shirish93.github.io/_ideas/2024-03-15-municipal-data-transparency.md

 -   **Phase 1 (Pilot):** Focus on a subset of municipalities and data categories for initial testing and refinement.

--   **Phase 2 (Expansion):** Scale up to encompass all municipalities and expand data categories based on success and feedback.
+-   **Phase 2 (Expansion):** Scale up to include all municipalities and expand data categories based on success and feedback.

 -   **Technology & Collaboration:** Leverage existing platforms and APIs wherever possible.
 Partner with relevant government agencies, civil society organizations, and media outlets for wider reach and expertise.